- Corporate power purchase agreements (aka corporate PPA or CPPA) can be a powerful tool in helping Europe's private sector to decarbonize.

 Aside from emissions, COVID-19 has a significant effect on energy markets too.
 Across Europe, power demand plummeted by 10-20% and commodity prices by over 40%, leading to power prices 30-40% lower on average across Europe.
 A return to pre-COVID levels is not expected over the near term.
 As a side effect, COVID-19 resulted in record-high shares of renewables in the generation mix as conventional generation is pushed out of the market.

-Crisis as opportunity
+Crisis as an opportunity for corporate PPAs

 COVID-19 has been a litmus test of the credibility of the many corporate announcements on decarbonization made before the outbreak of the pandemic – and it turns out companies are not bailing out on climate action in view of an economic crisis.

 On the contrary, climate-mitigation momentum is picking up again stronger than ever.
-Now that policy-makers are turning their attention from short-term rescue to economic recovery measures, sections of the general public, corporates and governments are raising their voices to make the economic stimulus packages ‘green’.
+Now that policy-makers are turning their attention from short-term rescue to economic recovery measures, sections of the general public, corporates, and governments are raising their voices to make the economic stimulus packages ‘green’.
 More than 180 corporate leaders and European ministers have joined up to prioritise low-carbon investments in their post-COVID-19 economic recovery plans.
 In effect, recent research has shown that the right policies – such as supporting clean energy physical infrastructure – can deliver both economic recovery and decarbonization at the same time.

 The EU Commission has announced that at least 25% of its €750 billion ($843 billion) ‘Next Generation EU’ COVID-19 recovery package will be used to support decarbonization in addition to the €1 trillion EU Green New Deal that was announced in January.
 This is good news for corporates that strive to become net carbon-neutral.
 In fact, several major companies have recently pressed the European Commission to introduce measures such as credit support and speedier roll-out of renewable power purchase agreements as part of the rescue plan.